 Owens Corning has been named in thousands of lawsuits over the hazards of its insulation products.
 In 2006, the company created the Owens Corning Asbestos Personal Injury Trust, which has already paid out hundreds of millions to victims of mesothelioma and other asbestos-related diseases.

-Ohio attorneys allege the company knew about the dangers of asbestos, but failed to warn workers about the hazards of toxic exposure.
+Attorneys allege the company knew about the dangers of asbestos, but failed to warn workers about the hazards of toxic exposure.
 Lawyers say the company knew about the hazards but they chose to advertise the products as safe.

 In 1997, a Florida jury awarded over $30 million in damages after a former Owens Corning worker developed mesothelioma.
 The court determined Owens Corning concealed information concerning asbestos hazards for decades.